ShubhamMutreja/proximity-service/README.md

 ## 🎯 Future Enhancements
 - ✅ UI for business registration and search
 - ✅ Advanced caching mechanisms
-- ✅ Machine Learning for business recommendations
+- ✅ Realtime updating QuadTree for Movable business like food trucks or even Cabs/Taxis